-13 Latinx-Owned Beauty Brands To Support Right Now
+16 Latinx-Owned Beauty Brands To Support Right Now

 The Latinx community prides itself in having a strong connection to la belleza.
 And it has given birth to some of the most talented makeup and hair artists and created some of the best beauty hacks.
 But before now, the Latinx consumer hasn't been fully represented in the beauty space — whether it be in foundation shades or curly hair products — which is why some entrepreneurs took it upon themselves to create new brands that speak directly to their specific needs and culture.

 Now, the Latinx consumer is finally getting some much-needed time in the spotlight.
-From curly hair products to fragrances inspired by Mexico, these are the Latinx-owned beauty brands you should support right now.
+From curly hair products to eyeshadow palettes, these are the Latinx-owned beauty brands you should support right now.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.